 Step 3: Take Part in an Apprenticeship

-Step 4: Take Your License Exam
+Step 4: Take Your Licensing Exam

-Should You Become a Plumber in 2020?
+How to Become a Plumber in 2025

-Plumber FAQ
+How to Become a Plumber FAQ

 You only need a high school diploma or GED equivalent to become a plumber.